-The Trust held no investments in any scheme which is also managed by MIMAL or its related parties (2019: Nil).
+The Trust held no investments in any scheme which is also managed by MIMAL or other wholly owned subsidiaries of MGL (2020: Nil).

 (i) Other transactions within the Trust

 From time to time, the Trust may purchase or sell securities from/to other schemes managed by the Responsible Entity or its affiliates at the prevailing market rates.